nchinling/learning_management_system/README.md

 - implemented delete button
 - implemented save for edit

-# 30 Oct
+# 3 Nov
-- Implement teacher and student login
+- Implemented teacher and student login
+- Implemented student account

+# 4 Nov
-- Implement student account
+- Created student account in sql

+# To do
+- Create assignment of classes to students
+- Enable students to view quiz